Maple Heights, Ohio

 Maple Heights is a city in Cuyahoga County, Ohio, United States.
 It is a suburb of Cleveland.
-The population was 23,138 at the 2010 census.
+The population was 23,701 at the 2020 census.

 History

-Maple Heights Transit

-In 1935, the City created Maple Heights Transit to provide connections to Downtown Cleveland, crosstown service, and service for schools.
+In 1935, the city created Maple Heights Transit to provide connections to Downtown Cleveland, crosstown service, and service for schools.

-Southgate USA

 Built as one of the first large shopping centers, Southgate USA was dedicated in 1955, boasting over 80 retail stores, including JCPenney, Sears, and May Company.
 In 2002, the GCRTA dedicated its Southgate Transit Center, serving as a connection between multiple bus lines between Downtown Cleveland, Bedford, Shaker Heights, East Cleveland, and the Summit County Line.

-Late 20th and Early 21st Centuries (1970-Present)

 With deficit fund balances of over $2.8 million and defaults on 3 loan payments, Ohio Auditor of State Dave Yost declared the City to be in fiscal emergency in February 2015.
 Since February 2015, the City improved its finances and budgeting since with fund balances increasing and the general fund balance becoming positive in 2019—the first time since the fiscal emergency declaration.
 The City was released from fiscal emergency on November 18, 2020 by the Auditor of State; in the press release, Auditor of State Keith Faber said, "I applaud the leaders of the City for making the sacrifices and hard decisions that should provide residents a fiscally responsible community."

 In 2020, Governor Mike DeWine announced that GOJO Industries, makers of Purell, would establish a manufacturing facility in the City in the 325,000 square foot former Blue Coral building on Lee Road South.
 The Maple Heights facility was projected to bring 100 new jobs to the City.